RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

     </div>
     ```

-Accessibility issue
+>**Accessibility issue**

-The carousel component is generally not compliant with accessibility standards.
+>>The carousel component is generally not compliant with accessibility standards.
 If you need to be compliant, please consider other options for presenting your content.

-Transition animations not supported in Internet Explorer 8 & 9
+>**Transition animations not supported in Internet Explorer 8 & 9**

-Bootstrap exclusively uses CSS3 for its animations, but Internet Explorer 8 & 9 don't support the necessary CSS properties.
+>>Bootstrap exclusively uses CSS3 for its animations, but Internet Explorer 8 & 9 don't support the necessary CSS properties.
 Thus, there are no slide transition animations when using these browsers.
 We have intentionally decided not to include jQuery-based fallbacks for the transitions.

-Initial active element required
+>**Initial active element required**

-The .active class needs to be added to one of the slides.
+>>The `.active` class needs to be added to one of the slides.
 Otherwise, the carousel will not be visible.

-Glyphicon icons not necessary
+>**Glyphicon icons not necessary**

-The .glyphicon .glyphicon-chevron-left and .glyphicon .glyphicon-chevron-right classes are not necessarily needed for the controls.
-Bootstrap provides .icon-prev and .icon-next as plain unicode alternatives.
+>>The `.glyphicon .glyphicon-chevron-left` and `.glyphicon .glyphicon-chevron-right` classes are not necessarily needed for the controls.
+Bootstrap provides `.icon-prev` and `.icon-next` as plain unicode alternatives.

 #### 2-Optional captions

-Add captions to your slides easily with the .carousel-caption element within any .item.
+Add captions to your slides easily with the `.carousel-caption` element within any `.item`.
 Place just about any optional HTML within there and it will be automatically aligned and formatted.

-900x500
-First slide label

-Nulla vitae elit libero, a pharetra augue mollis interdum.
-Previous
-Next
+IMG

     ```HTML
     <div class="item">